 Statement of Responsibility for Accidents

-The College assumes no responsibility or liability for accidents or injuries incurred by anyone on College property.
+The University assumes no responsibility or liability for accidents or injuries incurred by anyone on University property.
 A particular area where caution should be used is the water fountain at the front entrance of the campus.
 Damage to the electrical wiring in and around the fountain could cause serious injury.
 The sharp edges of the water jets inside the fountain could also be a source of injury.

 The Campus Security Office is located in the Hardees Student Building.
 Security is responsible for the enforcement of campus policies, traffic regulations, and emergency assistance.
 Any security- related incidents should be reported to Security as soon as possible.
 Campus security is the responsibility of the Director of Campus Safety.
 The office of the Director of Campus Safety is in the Hardees Student Building, room C across from the Bookstore.
 His number phone number is 252-985-5585.